knetikmedia/knetikcloud-java-client/docs/ObjectsApi.md

 <a name="updateObjectItem"></a>
 # **updateObjectItem**
-> updateObjectItem(templateId, entitlementId, cascade, objectItem)
+> updateObjectItem(templateId, objectId, cascade, objectItem)

 Update an object